-- 6. In its conclusions of 13 December 2019, the European Council (Article 50) restated the Union's determination to have as close as possible a partnership with the United Kingdom in the future, in line with the Political Declaration establishing the key parameters of the envisaged partnership between the Union and the United Kingdom.
-The Union's approach will continue to be defined by the overall positions and principles set out in the relevant European Council guidelines and conclusions, notably those of 23 March 2018 and 25 November 2018. - 7.
-The aim of the negotiations is to establish a new partnership between the Union, and Euratom where relevant, and the United Kingdom that is comprehensive and covers the areas of interest outlined in the Political Declaration: trade and economic cooperation, law enforcement and judicial cooperation in criminal matters, foreign policy, security and defence and thematic areas of cooperation.
+6. In its conclusions of 13 December 2019, the European Council (Article 50) restated the Union's determination to have as close as possible a partnership with the United Kingdom in the future, in line with the Political Declaration establishing the key parameters of the envisaged partnership between the Union and the United Kingdom.
+The Union's approach will continue to be defined by the overall positions and principles set out in the relevant European Council guidelines and conclusions, notably those of 23 March 2018 and 25 November 2018.

+- 7. The aim of the negotiations is to establish a new partnership between the Union, and Euratom where relevant, and the United Kingdom that is comprehensive and covers the areas of interest outlined in the Political Declaration: trade and economic cooperation, law enforcement and judicial cooperation in criminal matters, foreign policy, security and defence and thematic areas of cooperation.
 The envisaged partnership should form a coherent structure and be embedded in an overall governance framework. - 8.
-The Political Declaration also envisages that, where the Parties consider it to be in their mutual interest during the negotiations, the envisaged partnership may encompass areas of cooperation beyond those described therein.
+The Political Declaration also envisages that, where the Parties consider it to be in their mutual interest, the envisaged partnership may encompass areas of cooperation beyond those described therein.
 It also recognises that the envisaged partnership might evolve over time. - 9.
-The Commission should aim to achieve as much as possible during the short timeframe of the transition period and should be ready to continue negotiations on any remaining issues after the end of the transition period.
+The Commission should aim to achieve as much as possible during the short timeframe of the transition period, keeping in mind the possibility for its extension provided for in Article 132 of the Withdrawal Agreement, and should be ready to continue negotiations on any remaining issues after the end of the transition period.